KDE/kmime/README.md

 text version wouldn't like this, especially if their mail client has no HTML engine and they would see the HTML source including all tags only.
 Therefore, HTML messages should always include an alternative plain text part.

-HTML messages can of course also contain attachments.
-In this case, the message contains both a multipart/alternative and a multipart/mixed node, for example with the following structure, for a HTML message that has an image attachment:
+HTML messages can also contain attachments.
+In this case, the message contains both a multipart/alternative and a multipart/mixed node, for example with the following structure, for an HTML message that has an image attachment:

     multipart/mixed